-3.0 Priority Issues and Resources
+Priority Issues and Resources 3.0

 Prioritizing issues and resources to be addressed by the LMRWMO is an important step in focusing implementation activities over the life of this Plan (see Section 5.0).
 The LMRWMO designed an engagement plan to gather input on priority issues from various stakeholder groups.
-LMRWMO staff summarized and presented the results of stakeholder input (see Appendix C) to the Managers who ultimately identified the priority issues and resources to be the focus of this Plan.
+LMRWMO-The LMRWMO Board of Managers reviewed staff summarized and presented the results of stakeholder input (see Appendix C) to the Managers who ultimatelyand identified the priority issues and resources to be the focus of this Plan.
 This section of the Plan summarizes stakeholder input, priority issues (organized generally by topic area), and identification of priority resources.